meteor-velocity/velocity/README.md

 Please see the [velocity-wiki](https://github.com/xolvio/velocity/wiki/Making-your-test-framework-work-with-meteor-test-runner) for basic instructions on making your test framework work with Velocity.

+Also, be sure to check out the documentation for the public API.
+You can view them in the browser by cloning this repo and then running: `open docs/classes/Velocity.html`

 A few notes on being velocity-compatible:

 #### Sample Tests